 Even if we’re not marinating the tofu slices, it helps that there’s less water inside when we place them into the hot oil for shallow frying.

 Are you convinced to give it a try yet?
-Do it this week, and let me know!
+Give pan fried tofu with soy dipping sauce a try this week, and let me know!

 - 1/3 to 1/2 cup oil